Location Access and Privacy

 - Always Allow is recommended for timely location-based alerts.

-- Denied or Restricted turns off current-location and location-alert behavior that depends on iOS permission.
+- Denied or Restricted turns off current-location and location-alert behavior that depends on location permission.

-If Location Settings asks for more access, follow the prompt to open iOS Settings and choose the location permission you want OuterSpatial to use.
+Tap Location Access to open iOS Settings for OuterSpatial.
+If Location Settings asks for more access, follow the prompt and choose the permission you want OuterSpatial to use.

-Adventure Mode Alerts can send important safety alerts and helpful updates when you are inside supported areas in your current community.
-Turning this on may require Always Allow so iOS can deliver alerts while the app is closed.
+Area Alerts can send location-based alerts when you are inside areas in your current community.
+Turning this on may require background location access so your device can deliver alerts while the app is closed.

 Challenge Location Alerts

-Challenge Location Alerts can remind you when you are near locations for challenges you are participating in.
-These alerts work best with Always Allow location access.
+Challenge Location Alerts can remind you when you are near task places for challenges you are participating in.
+These task places can be areas, trails, outings, or points on the map.
+These alerts work best with background location access.

 Turn Challenge Location Alerts off if you do not want OuterSpatial to monitor challenge places for reminders.